StudfarmStudios/assaultwing/README.md

 ## Building

-On windows a simple `dotnet build` should work.
-USe `dotnet test` to run the unit test suite.
+A simple `dotnet build` should work.
+Use `dotnet test` to run the test suite.

-On other platforms than Windows (Linux, Mac) `/p:DisableContentBuilding=true` must be provided on the command line and the data folders (`Content` and `CoreContent`) must be made accessible in the working directory when the application is run.
+The content building only works on Windows at the moment.
+To make code building work on other platforms, the content building is disabled for non Windows platforms (Linux, Mac) in the `AssaultWingContent.csproj` and `AssaultWingCoreContent.csproj` files.
+In this case the data folders (`Content` and `CoreContent`) must be made accessible in the working directory when the application is run.

 ### Using the `build.sh` script